 - Sea Otters: You might call them the aquarium's poster child, and they're just as cute as you imagined.
 View them swimming underwater or go upstairs to see them on land.

 - Jellies Experience: Go upstairs toward Ocean's Edge and walk under the tank of circling anchovies.
 In the exhibits beyond it, you'll see a fascinating bunch of jellyfish and other drifting sea creatures.

 - Open Sea: Get a look at the million-gallon tank full of mid-ocean fish, sharks and other creatures.

 - Special Exhibit: Downstairs below the Ocean's Edge, the exhibit changes every few years.

-- Exit through the back door for a quick look at the bay, or if you still have time to spare, go upstairs and across the sky bridge to Splash Zone which offers a fun kids' play area and some cute penguins on display.
+- Exit through the back door for a quick look at the bay.
+If you still have time to spare, go upstairs and across the sky bridge to Splash Zone's kids' play area and to see the penguins.